aws-samples/spark-on-aws-lambda/README.md

 <p>The DockerFile builds the image using an AWS based image for Python 3.8.
 During the build process, it installs PySpark, copies all the required files, and sets the credentials locally on the container. </p>

 #### sparkLambdaHandler.py
-<p>This script is a invoked in AWS Lambda when an event is triggered.
+<p>This script is invoked in AWS Lambda when an event is triggered.
 The script downloads a Spark script from an S3 bucket, sets environment variables for the Spark application, and runs the spark-submit command to execute the Spark script.
 Here is a summary of the main steps in the script:
 1. The lambda_handler function is the entry point for the Lambda function.
 It receives an event object and a context object as parameters.
 2. The s3_bucket_script and input_script variables are used to specify the Amazon S3 bucket and object key where the Spark script is located.